 - Bristol Forest School was the first Forest School to be set up in Bristol, founded by current FS Leader, Andy Wilson in 2004.
-BFS has been running successfully for more than a decade during which time thousands of children have visited us.
+The BFS Pre-School was created by Sophie Butler in 2011.
+BFS has been running successfully for nearly two decades during which time thousands of children have visited us.

 - Our eight-acre, private site is secure and safe.
 Clear boundaries allow children to explore without dealing with over-enthusiastic dogs or hiking groups!
 We also have the benefit of on-site structures for sheltering, compost toilets, cob ovens and a bespoke wooden roundhouse.

 - BFS is located in the Victorian pleasure gardens at Leigh Court Farm – an historical site with a wealth of indigenous plants alongside ‘exotic’ flora.
 We see natural processes and seasonal change, and come to know the textures, smells and sounds of a real woodland.

 - BFS is a small organisation with a close-knit staff team.
 This means everyone who visits our woods can feel they have a personalised experience, and is treated as an individual.